RapidSoftwareSolutions/Marketplace-Minecraft-Package/README.md

 | marketKey| String| Key per server that MinecraftMarket generates for you.

 ## Minecraft.getBlockedServers
-List of servers blocked by Mojang
+Array of servers blocked by Mojang

 No arguments.